 Issuer and Underwriter Civil Litigation.
 Deutsche Bank has been named as defendant in numerous civil litigations brought by private parties in connection with its various roles, including issuer or underwriter, in offerings of RMBS and other asset-backed securities.
-These cases, described below, allege that the offering documents contained material misrepresentations and omissions, including with regard to the underwriting standards pursuant to which the underlying mortgage loans were issued, or assert that various representations or warranties relating to the loans were breached at the time of origination.
+These cases, described in the following paragraphs allege that the offering documents contained material misrepresentations and omissions, including with regard to the underwriting standards pursuant to which the underlying mortgage loans were issued, or assert that various representations or warranties relating to the loans were breached at the time of origination.

 Deutsche Bank is a defendant in a putative class action relating to its role as underwriter of six RMBS issued by Novastar Mortgage Corporation.
 No specific damages are alleged in the complaint.
 The lawsuit was brought by plaintiffs representing a class of investors who purchased certificates in those offerings.
 The parties reached a settlement agreement to resolve the matter for a total of \$165 million, a portion of which was paid by Deutsche Bank.
-On August 30, 2017, The Federal Housing Finance Agency and The Federal Home Loan Mortgage Corporation (together, "FHFA") filed an objection to the settlement and shortly thereafter appealed the district court's denial of their request to stay settlement approval proceedings, which appeal was ultimately resolved against FHFA.
+On August 30, 2017, the Federal Housing Finance Agency and The Federal Home Loan Mortgage Corporation (together, "FHFA") filed an objection to the settlement and shortly thereafter appealed the district court's denial of their request to stay settlement approval proceedings, which appeal was ultimately resolved against FHFA.
 The court overruled FHFA's objection and approved the settlement following a hearing on March 7, 2019.
 FHFA filed an appeal on June 28, 2019.

-Deutsche Bank is a defendant in three actions related to RMBS offerings brought by the Federal Deposit Insurance Corporation (FDIC) as receiver for: (a) Colonial Bank (alleging no less than \$213 million in damages against all defendants), (b) Guaranty Bank (alleging no less than \$901 million in damages against all defendants), and (c) Citizens National Bank and Strategic Capital Bank (alleging an unspecified amount in damages against all defendants).
+Deutsche Bank was or is a defendant in three actions related to RMBS offerings brought by the Federal Deposit Insurance Corporation (FDIC) as receiver for: (a) Colonial Bank (alleging no less than \$213 million in damages against all defendants), (b) Guaranty Bank (alleging no less than \$901 million in damages against all defendants), and (c) Citizens National Bank and Strategic Capital Bank (alleging an unspecified amount in damages against all defendants).
 In each of these actions, the appellate courts have reinstated claims previously dismissed on statute of limitations grounds and petitions for rehearing and certiorari to the U.S. Supreme Court were denied.
 In the case concerning Colonial Bank, a settlement was fully executed on July 2, 2019.
 Deutsche Bank was fully indemnified and did not make a monetary contribution to the settlement.
-In the case concerning Guaranty Bank, on September 14, 2017, the court granted in part Deutsche Bank's motion for summary judgment regarding the proper method of calculating pre-judgment interest.
-The parties engaged in mediation on November 27, 2018 and June 3, 2019.
-No settlement was reached during the mediation.
-Trial is scheduled to begin on October 28, 2019.
+In the case concerning Guaranty Bank, on on November 5, 2019, the parties executed a settlement agreement to resolve the claims against Deutsche Bank, and the court dismissed the action on November 21, 2019.
 In the case concerning Citizens National Bank and Strategic Capital Bank, on July 31, 2017, the FDIC filed a second amended complaint, which defendants moved to dismiss on September 14, 2017.
-The case is stayed pending resolution of defendants' motion to dismiss.
+On October 18, 2019, defendants' motion to dismiss was denied.

 Deutsche Bank is a defendant in an action brought by Royal Park Investments (Royal Park) (as purported assignee of claims of a special-purpose vehicle created to acquire certain assets of Fortis Bank) alleging common law claims related to the purchase of RMBS.
 The complaint did not specify the amount of damages sought.
-On April 17, 2017, the court dismissed the complaint, and on

-February 13, 2018, it's the plaintiff filed its appeal.
+On April 17, 2017, the court dismissed the complaint, and on February 13, 2018, it's the plaintiff filed its appeal.
 On October 9, 2018, the dismissal was affirmed by the appellate court.
 Plaintiff filed a motion for leave to appeal to the New York Court of Appeals on November 8, 2018.
 Defendants filed an opposition on November 21, 2018, which completed the briefing.
 On January 15, 2019, the New York Court of Appeals denied the motion.